 TIPS TO HELP YOU REACH YOUR FIBRE NEEDS THIS WINTER

-Double your fibre kick by combining the dietary fibre from FUTURELIFE® HIGH PROTEIN Smart food™ with the whole-wheat flour, add a few other baking ingredient essentials and make a delicious high protein muffin.
-Pack these muffins with extra fibre by grating fruit or vegetables into the mixture.
-Go to https://futurelife.co.za/futurelife-high-protein-muffins/ for the full recipe.
+Double your fibre kick by combining the dietary fibre from FUTURELIFE® Smart Oats® and Ancient Grains with the whole-wheat flour, add a few other baking ingredient essentials and make a delicious oat muffin.
+These muffins are packed with extra fibre with the grateds fruits and vegetables in the mixture.
 Save time by baking on the weekend and freezing muffins for the week.

 Beans and lentils are a fantastic source of fibre and are oh so versatile.
 You can add them to your favourite winter soup or curry, or use them as the base for various vegetarian meals.